jsinger67/parol/book/src/UsefulTips.md

 The next thing you should understand is that you should design your grammar to be LL(k) with k as minimal as possible.
 I know, this can be hard but will pay out in the end.

-Also try to optimize your grammar for the following goals:
+Also try to optimize your grammar for the goal "Minimal number of productions".
+This can be often broken down to these constraints:
-* Minimal number of productions
 * Avoid productions that only rename a non-terminal, i.e. the ones in the form
     ```parol
     A: B;
     ```
-* Try to disambiguate your productions, i.e. avoid duplications with the following form
+* Try to disambiguate your productions, i.e. avoid duplications that have the following form
     ```parol
     A: X Y Z;
     B: X Y Z;